Exercise and Health

 By far, the most comfortable and cheapest form of exercise is walking.
 It’s free, takes little effort, preparation, but if done correctly will reap good results.
 It is also an excellent place to start for beginners.

-The biggest issue to face is why aren’t you doing it if you know you should and there are various reasons why we don’t, including lack of time, little or no motivation, no energy, and the demands of life.
+The biggest question to ask yourself is why aren’t you doing it if you know you should?
+There are various reasons why many don’t, including lack of time, little or no motivation, no energy, and the demands of life.

-Here are a few suggestions to remove those barriers to exercise:
+Here are a few suggestions to help eliminate excuses for not exercising:

 Try daily exercises at home, such as walking, gardening, or videos.